yezhizhen/Nexrender_Video_Server/README.md

 # Overview
-This project hosts a web server which uses [Nexrender](https://github.com/inlife/nexrender) and Adobe After Effects(**AE**) to generate videos dynamically upon receiving JSON and CSV, based on existing template.
+This project hosts a web server which uses [Nexrender 1.41.1](https://github.com/inlife/nexrender) and Adobe After Effects(**AE**) to generate videos dynamically upon receiving JSON and CSV, based on existing template.

 # API
 A web server handling POST request, making videos and then post a link to another server to notify the link.